GrosvenorTechnology/OemAccessApi/documentation/Entities/CommonHoliday.md

 **Supported >= 3.2.0**

-Holidays can be used by permission gates.
+Holidays can be used by permission gates, time-tables and actions.
 They can be controlled by changing their operational mode, either directly or indirectly by using actions.

 A holiday has the following operational modes: